prabindh/mygpu/README.md

 https://prabindh.github.io/mygpu/

-The compute information will be displayed in the same page
+The CUDA compute information will be displayed in the same page

 ![Screenshot](./mygpu.png)